uranusjr/Prism-objc/README.md

 1. A built-in definition returned by `-syntaxNames`.
 2. One of the language aliases returned by `-aliases`.

-You can add/remove aliases using `-addAlias:forName:`, `-addAliases:`, and `-removeAlias:`.
+You can add/remove aliases using `-addAlias:forName:`, `-addAliasesFromDictionary:`, and `-removeAlias:`.
 An alias should point to a built-in language name, or another alias.

 A set of recommended aliases is provided via `+defaultAliases`.
 Note that they are *not* loaded if you use `init` to initialise `PRISyntaxHighlighter`.